SvelteKit 1—Getting Started with SvelteKit

 Note that in the style section, we have set the color for p elements in the Footer as antiquewhite.
 Because styles are scoped, this cannot bleed into other areas of our app but applies only to p elements in this component.

 Now return to +layout.svelte, and we’ll import and use this component.
-Add the following three lines to the beginning of the file:
+Add the following line to the <script> section of the file:

 import Footer from '../components/Footer.svelte';